johannesbraun54/join-backend/README.md

 **Join Backend** is the Django-based backend for a task management app, that helps organizations manage their tasks efficiently.
-Specifically for my App **Join-Taskmanagement**.
-For more Informations see my respository: https://github.com/johannesbraun54/Join-Taskmanagement
+It is specially designed for my app [**Join Task Management**](https://github.com/johannesbraun54/join_frontend).

 ## Functionality
 User authentication: Management of user accounts and authentication.